Fall Updates & Campus News: COVID-19

 Learn more by reviewing our COVID-19 State Travel Guidelines.

-Restrictions on travel has affected planned admissions events and recruiting trips, both regionally and across the state.
+Restrictions on travel have affected many planned events, including admissions recruiting trips both regionally and across the state.

 In all cases, we continue to monitor health advisories and guidance from SUNY and public health officials.